 However, this type of back-and-forth with established players isn’t terribly unusual for new technologies.
 After all, Goldman Sachs was founded in 1869, and Bitcoin has only been around for a decade.
 It’s normal for the big Wall Street players to be skeptical until the value of the investment is proven.

 Even with the back and forth, there are major Wall Street players starting to sniff around the edges of Bitcoin, so it’s important to understand how that sniffing might affect you––the investor.
-Wall Street's interest has potential to affect investors, Bitcoin regulations, and ICOs (Initial Coin Offerings).
+Wall Street's interest has the potential to affect investors, Bitcoin regulations, and ICOs (Initial Coin Offerings).
 Here’s how that may work.

-What Could Wall Street Interest Mean for Bitcoin Investors?
+Wall Street Interest

 Bitcoin remains a high-risk investment.
-It’s very volatile, and nearly completely unregulated.
+It’s very volatile and nearly completely unregulated.
 Before you invest in anything––and especially things like cryptocurrency––it’s important to understand the risk.

 For now, it looks like very little will change with investing in Bitcoin and other cryptocurrencies through the Bitcoin stock exchange or through having a digital wallet.